sasilver75/obsidian/Courses/Machine Learning/TinyML and Efficient Deep Learning @ MIT (2023)/TinyML (3) - Pruning and Sparsity Part 1.md

 # 2) Pruning Granularity
 - Pruning can be performed at different granularities, from structured to non-structured.
 You can imagine that structured pruning will have better efficiency.
 ![[Pasted image 20240628125324.png]]
-In is ==fine-grained, unstructured pruning==, the pruning looks completely random; we can have the most flexibility to prune our model, but it's hard to hardware accelerate, because it's irregular, which hardware doesn't like.
+In is ==fine-grained, [[Unstructured Pruning]]==, the pruning looks completely random; we can have the most flexibility to prune our model, but it's hard to hardware accelerate, because it's irregular, which hardware doesn't like.

-There's ==%% coarse-grained, structured pruning %%== too -- We might choose to prune away entire rows of our matrix.
+There's ==%% coarse-grained, [[Structured Pruning]] %%== too -- We might choose to prune away entire rows of our matrix.
 - The benefit of this is that it can still be considered as a dense matrix, so we can use our usual hardware acceleration!
 - But this is certainly a less flexible method of pruning -- we might be pruning "good" weights in our model too.